jarofghosts/glance/README.md

 - `-d [dir]` serve a different directory than the current working directory
 - `-h` print help screen with option listing
 - `-i` serve a directory index when requested
+- `-I` comma-separated file names to use as indices
 - `-n` hide dot files
 - `-p [port]` open server a different port than 61403
 - `-V` print version information